Our beloved game industry continues to grow, which is great for all those aspiring game designers and game developers out there.

 Junior Game Developer

-As a junior game developer, your role will depend largely on the needs of the studio and size of the project you’re working on.
+As a junior game developer, your role will depend largely on the needs of the studio and the size of the project you’re working on.
 The smaller the team, the bigger your responsibilities (usually).

 On a big team, you might be working with a number of other junior developers, with the lead developer at the helm.
 You’ll likely receive specific tasks, or be put in charge of polishing various aspects of the game: like adjusting text or cleaning up certain elements.